laxmananand/zoqq_depl/docs/api-reference/accounts.md

   <div className="api-docs-left">
     <h3>Description</h3>
     <p>Creates a new global account with specified currency and transfer capabilities.
-    The account will be associated with the authenticated user and can support multiple transfer methods including ACH, FEDWIRE, and SWIFT.</p>
+   This API enables the creation of a new account for a user within the system.
+It establishes a global account for the authenticated user in the specified currency and supports multiple transfer methods—such as Local and SWIFT—allowing for both domestic and international transactions.</p>

     <h3>Request Headers</h3>